Waymo: Self-driving vehicle in manual mode at time of crash

 TEMPE, Ariz.
 (AP) — A Waymo self-driving vehicle was operating in manual mode when it was involved in a rear-end collision in a Phoenix suburb and that the crash was caused by reckless driving of the other vehicle, the company said Friday.

-The collision occurred late Thursday night in Tempe when the other vehicle “erratically swerved" in front of the Waymo vehicle, “braking aggressively and abruptly slowing down to 1 mph 1 miles (1.6 kph) on a 45 mph (72 kph) road," the company said in a statement.
+The collision occurred late Thursday night in Tempe when the other vehicle “erratically swerved" in front of the Waymo vehicle, “braking aggressively and abruptly slowing down to a full stop on a 45 mph (72 kph) road," the company said in a statement.

-The Waymo driver tried to avoid a collision but the Waymo vehicle rear-ended the other vehicle "as a result of the intentional and reckless driving of the other individual," the company said.
+The Waymo driver tried to avoid a collision but the Waymo vehicle rear-ended the other vehicle "as a result of the reckless driving of the other individual," the company said.

 The Tempe Police Department is investigating and could not immediately release detailed information on circumstances of the crash or say whether any citations were issued, spokeswoman Sara Saldo said in an email.